-“Foreign powers do not seem to appreciate the true character of our government.”
-At the age of 17 he had surgery to remove urinary stones without any pain killer, except whisky.
+“There is more selfishness and less principle among members of Congress, as well as others, than I had any conception of, before I became President.”
+At the age of 17, he had surgery to remove urinary stones without any pain killer, except whisky.
 He was a slave owner who served as a colonel in the Tennessee militia.
-He was considered a workaholic, as he worked considerably long hours while president.
+Due to working considerably long hours while president, he was considered a workaholic.
 He is James Knox Polk, 11th President of the United States, serving from March 4, 1845, until March 4, 1849.
-James was born on November 2, 1795, in Mecklenburg County, North Carolina, the first of ten children.
-James’s mother was a Presbyterian, as was his father initially, however he eventually rejected religion.
-James eventually became a Methodist, although he continued to attend Presbyterian services, for his mother, and later, his wife.
+James was born on November 2, 1795, in Mecklenburg County, North Carolina, as the first of ten children.
+James’s mother and father were both Presbyterian.
+James initially rejected religion but eventually became a Methodist.
+He continued to attend Presbyterian services, for his mother, and later, his wife.

-His health was problematic growing up, leading to him being home schooled.
+James had health problems growing up, leading to him being homeschooled.
 After recovering from surgery at the age of 17, he enrolled in Zion Church, before attending Murfreesboro.
 In January 1816, he transferred to the University of North Carolina as a second-semester sophomore.
 During college, he participated in a debate club.
-Following his graduation with honors, James went on to study law under renowned attorney Felix Grundy.
-James went on to have a short, but successful law career, while also serving as clerk for the Tennessee State Senate.
+He graduated with honors and began studying law under renowned attorney Felix Grundy.
+James went on to have a short, but successful law career.
+At the same time, he also served as a clerk for the Tennessee State Senate.

-In 1822, James joined the Tennessee militia as a captain, although he was eventually promoted to colonel.
-Also in 1822, he resigned his position as clerk to run for the Tennessee state legislature, defeating the incumbent.
+In 1822, James joined the Tennessee militia as a captain and was eventually promoted to colonel.
+That same year, he resigned his position as Senate clerk to run for the Tennessee state legislature.
+He defeated the incumbent.
 James supported Andrew Jackson’s bid to become the United States Senator from Tennessee.
 James would continue to firmly support Andrew.

 On January 1, 1824, James married Sarah Childress.
 They had no children together, possibly an unfortunate result of the surgery James had as a teenager.
-He would become one of three presidents who did not have any children.
+He is one of three presidents to not have any children.
 Sarah supported James throughout his political career, assisting him with speeches and giving advice on policy.
 She also actively campaigned with him.

 In 1825, James ran for a seat in the United States House of Representatives, which he won.
-He went on to serve for over 10 years, eventually becoming Speaker of the House.
-James, who had supported Andrew Jackson during his failed 1824 presidential run, again supported Andrew in 1828, giving Andrew advice on his campaign.
+He went on to serve for over 10 years, becoming Speaker of the House.
+James supported Andrew Jackson during his failed 1824 presidential run.
+He again supported Andrew in 1828, giving Andrew advice on his campaign.
 James used his position as Speaker to support the policies of Andrew and, later, Martin Van Buren.
-No matter how many times, or how degrading, James was insulted, he never once challenged his accuser to a duel, as was common at the time to defend one’s honor.
+No matter how many times James was insulted, he never once challenged his accuser to a duel, as was common at the time to defend one’s honor.
 James is the only Speaker to go on to become president.
 James left the House of Representatives to run for Governor of Tennessee in 1839.
 He served for one term and failed to be re-elected.

-James had a very successfully presidency, fulfilling all five of his campaign promises: acquiring California and New Mexico from Mexico, settling the Oregon dispute and acquiring some or all of Oregon Country, reducing tariffs, establishing a sub treasury, and retiring after four years.
-The Oregon territory was occupied by England, who was reluctant to give up their claim.
-James threatened war, which he did not really want, and demanded all of the Oregon territory, however, a satisfactory agreement was eventually reached between the nations.
-Negations with Mexico for California and New Mexico did not go as smoothly, eventually leading to the Mexican-American War.
+James had a very successful presidency, fulfilling all five of his campaign promises: acquiring California and New Mexico from Mexico, settling the Oregon dispute and acquiring some or all of Oregon Country, reducing tariffs, establishing a sub-treasury, and retiring after four years.
+The Oregon territory was occupied by England, which was reluctant to give up its claim.
+President James Polk threatened war, which he did not want, and demanded all the Oregon territory.
+A satisfactory agreement was eventually reached between the nations.
+Negations with Mexico for California and New Mexico did not go as smoothly, leading to the Mexican-American War.
 A peace treaty was signed in 1848, which included the acquisition of what would become California, Nevada, Utah, most of Arizona, and parts of New Mexico, Colorado, and Wyoming.

 James also attempted to purchase Cuba from Spain, but his offer was rejected.
-Additionally, James oversaw the establishing of the United States Naval Academy, signed the bill that created the Smithsonian Museum, created the Department of Interior, and supported the acquisition of Texas, which became a state during his presidency.
+Additionally, President James Polk oversaw the establishment of the United States Naval Academy, signed the bill that created the Smithsonian Museum, created the Department of Interior, and supported the acquisition of Texas, which became a state during his presidency.
 He banned hard liquor and dancing at the White House.

 Happy Birthday Mr. President!